MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SafeAttachmentPolicy.md

 ```

 ### -RedirectAddress
-The RedirectAddress parameter specifies the email address where detected malware attachments are sent when the Redirect parameter is set to the value $true.
+The RedirectAddress parameter specifies the email address to deliver messages that were identified by Safe Attachments as containing malware attachments when the Redirect parameter is set to the value $true.

 ```yaml
 Type: SmtpAddress